As a self-proclaimed bibliophile, I am happily obsessed with perusing beautiful bookstores in Europe and beyond.

 From David of Delve Into Wales

-Hay-on-Wye, a small Welsh country town on the English border, has long been the second-hand book capital of the world, and it also plays host to the annual Hay Literary Festival, one of the biggest of its kind in the world.
+Hay-on-Wye, a small Welsh country town on the English border, has long been the second-hand book capital of the world.

-Booth Books was founded by Richard Booth, who kickstarted the whole Hay book-town phenomenon and once declared himself King of Hay.
+Booth Books was founded by Richard Booth, who kick-started the whole Hay book-town phenomenon and once declared himself King of Hay.

-It’s one of the largest bookshops in the town, and in recent years has also opened a small café and cinema in the back of the shop.
+It’s one of the largest bookshops in town, and in recent years has also opened a small café and cinema in the back of the shop.

 It’s housed in a vast old building in the center of the town, a labyrinth of shelves where I always linger for an hour or two whenever I pass through Hay, emerging eventually with at least half a dozen new volumes.

-I’m sure I haven’t read some I bought there a quarter of a century ago, but next time, I’ll be back for more.
+I’m sure I haven’t read some that I bought there a quarter of a century ago, but next time, I’ll be back for more.

 Open Book Market, Sofia, Bulgaria